chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 Final Floor — The Last Light (revised)
 	•	Memory: He chose lichdom to pay for everything—and to be unable to stop paying.
 	•	Environment: A quiet study of candles.
 Thirty flames, each the height of a floor you climbed.
 The lich sits unarmed; the air is bright with names unsaid.
-	•	Start Position: Controlled if you showed mercy/restitution on ≥10 floors; Risky otherwise.
+	•	Start Position: Dominant if you showed mercy/restitution on ≥10 floors; Controlled otherwise.
 Any violent approach starts Desperate.

 Optimal Resolution: Nonviolent
 	•	Primary Clock: Persuasion [6–8] (6 for merciful runs, 8 for mixed).